BeeNag/RAC-Developer-Test/README.md

 Starts a lightweight json-server with the data provided in the **JSON file**.\
 Open [http://localhost:3001/content](http://localhost:3001/content) to view the data returned by the api endpoint.

-Then open in tab in the terminal, and run:
+Then open a new tab in the same terminal session, and run:

 ### `yarn start`